We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-MDLIVE is a telemedicine service for non-emergency medical, mental, and dermatological conditions.
+MDLIVE is a telemedicine service for non-emergency medical, mental health, and dermatological conditions.

-Unlike some online therapy platforms, MDLIVE’s psychiatrists can prescribe medication when needed.
-Parents must consent for children 10 and up to be seen by a therapist or psychiatrist.
+Unlike some online counseling platforms, MDLIVE has psychiatrists who can prescribe medication when needed.
+Parents must provide consent for children 10 years and older to be seen by a therapist or psychiatrist.

-This platform may be ideal for therapy and psychiatry visits as needed.
-MDLIVE is not a subscription-based service, so signing up is free and users are only charged when visits are scheduled.
+This platform may be great for counseling and psychiatry visits as needed.
+MDLIVE is not a subscription-based service, so signing up is free, and they’ll only charge you when you schedule a visit.

-Coverage: MDLIVE accepts health insurance, which can reduce some or all of the cost.
+Coverage: MDLIVE accepts health insurance, which can lower some or all of the cost.

 Best for choosing your child’s therapist

-On average, the network of licensed psychiatrists and therapists has 15 years of experience.
+On average, the licensed psychiatrists and therapists in their network have 15 years of experience.

 Communication methods are more limited than other platforms.
-Doctor On Demand uses live video calls to communicate with minors.
+Doctor on Demand uses live video calls for their sessions.

-If you need help determining whether your child should be enrolled in therapy, Doctor On Demand offers a free mental health assessment.
+If you need help determining if counseling might be helpful for your child, Doctor on Demand offers a free mental health assessment.

-Cost: Psychology visits cost between $129 and $179, depending on the length of the visit.
-Psychiatry appointments are $299 per initial consultation and $129 per follow-up appointment.
+Price: Counseling visits cost between $129 and $179, depending on the length of the visit.
+Psychiatry appointments are $299 for the initial consultation and $129 for follow-up appointments.

 Best cognitive behavioral therapy (CBT) for teens

-With parents’ written consent, teens can seek remote cognitive behavioral therapy on Online-Therapy.com.
+With the written consent of a parent or guardian, teens can seek remote CBT on Online-Therapy.com.

-The site offers more than just a chat box or digital room for teens wanting a complete toolbox.
-In addition to therapy sessions and communication, therapy can include yoga, worksheets, journaling, and more.
+The site offers more than just a chat box or digital chat room for teens who want a more complete toolbox.
+In addition to counseling sessions and multiple communication methods, counseling can include yoga, worksheets, journaling, and more.

-The site is not geared towards young children, but adolescents can join with parental permission.
+The site is not geared toward young children, but adolescents can join with parental permission.

-This service may be suitable for mental health conditions treatable with CBT, such as depression, anxiety, and eating disorders.
+This service may be suitable for mental health conditions treatable with CBT, such as depression and anxiety.

-Cost: There’s a subscription-based platform starting at $39.95 per week.
-Plans that include therapy sessions cost up to $79.95 per week.
+Price: The platform is subscription-based, starting at $39.95 per week.
+Plans that include counseling sessions cost up to $79.95 per week.

 Coverage: This service does not accept health insurance.